putyourlightson/craft-cloudflare/readme.md

 #### purgeZoneCache()

-Purges the entire zone cache for whichever zone you've specified in the plugin's settings.
+Purges the entire zone cache for whichever zone you've specified in the plugin’s settings.

 #### purgeUrls(array $urls)

 Purges the supplied array of absolute URLs.
-These URLs must use the same domain name as the zone or it won't work.
+These URLs must use the same domain name as the zone or it won’t work.

 ### RulesService